Kuuuube/tablet_binary_data_formats/docs/gd-xxxx-u/gd-xxxx-u.md

 - SXt = 0 when tilt is negative (tilted left), 1 when tilt is positive (tilted right)

     This bit acts like an extension of the tilt value.
-When parsing the tilt value, it is most sensible to include this bit as a the most signifigant normal tilt bit, then subtract the tilt value by half the maximum.
+When parsing the tilt value, it is most sensible to include this bit as a the most significant normal tilt bit, then subtract the tilt value by half the maximum.
 It should likely only be used as a positive/negative in cases where direction matters but exact tilt does not.

     Wacom's spec at the time these tablets were made likely flipped these.
 Above is how modern standards would define tilt negative vs positive.